 Priyanka Chopra and Nick Jonas Stun At Golden Globes 2020 Red Carpet

-Priyanka Chopra alongside husband Nick Jonas attened the 77th edition of the Golden Globe Awards at the Beverly Hilton hotel in California on Sunday evening.
+Priyanka Chopra alongside husband Nick Jonas attended the 77th edition of the Golden Globe Awards at the Beverly Hilton hotel in California on Sunday evening.
 Priyanka had been sharing her getting ready BTS on social media and her look at the Golden Globes red carpet stunned everyone.

 While she had been shocking people with unusual style the past few events, Priyanka donned a lavish yet simple pink, off-shoulder gown at the event.
 Nick complemented her outfit with an all dark piece.
 Pictures of Priyanka and Nick flooded the social media as they made their red carpet entry.
 And one of the best moments of the two at the Golden Globes was their Glambot pose.